jackmanuel/rubiks-cube-solver/README.md

 417 Group Project

-Project is configured to compiled on Linux using g++
+Project is configured to compile on Linux using g++.

 To run: